19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (5) The Authority shall serve a copy of any report furnished under subsection (3) on the transferor and the transferee.

-(6) A determination may provide for the transfer of the business (or any part thereof) of the transferor to a transferee who is not approved, authorised, designated, recognised, registered, licensed or otherwise regulated under any of the written laws set out in the Schedule to carry on in Singapore the significant business of the transferor, on terms that the transfer shall take effect only in the event of the transferee becoming so approved, authorised, designated, recognised, registered, licensed or regulated, as the case may be.
+(6) A determination may provide for the transfer of the business (or any part thereof) of the transferor to a transferee for the purpose mentioned in subsection (1)(e), where the transferee is not approved, authorised, designated, recognised, registered, licensed or otherwise regulated under any of the written laws set out in the Schedule to carry on in Singapore the significant business of the transferor, on terms that the transfer shall take effect only in the event of the transferee becoming so approved, authorised, designated, recognised, registered, licensed or regulated, as the case may be.

+[Act 31 of 2017 wef 29/10/2018]

 (7) Upon making a determination, the Authority shall submit the determination to the Minister for his approval.